 5. A person who wants a less-expensive and lower-maintenance option than eyelash extensions.

-I love my lash lift and would definitely do it again!
-I think it’s important to go to a reputable lash studio and an experienced lash technician.
-I knew Bebe would do an excellent job on my lashes because she is such a perfectionist when she does my makeup.
-(Which is the quality you want in your makeup artist, amirite?)
-I wasn’t compensated for this post.
-My lash lift and tint were complimentary, but I paid for materials (and left a tip, of course!).
+For this post, my lash lift and tint were complimentary.
 All opinions expressed are my own.
 To learn more about Bebe Tran and B-Lashed Bridal & Beauty Bar, or look at before and after photos, see their website.
 If you live in Dallas, contact the salon at 817-881-2009.
 If you tell them you read about them on Empty Nest Blessed, you’ll receive a 15% discount on your first lash lift!
 (This offer does not expire.)

 Have you ever had a lash lift or extensions?
 I’d love to know your thoughts in the comments below.